The HR Tech Rundown

 Read at HRTech Series→

-Two healthcare talent leaders discuss how deploying artificial intelligence in recruiting is enabling them to maintain a competitive advantage in the talent acquisition landscape.
+Two healthcare talent leaders discuss how the strategic implementation of artificial intelligence in recruiting helps them maintain a competitive edge, suggesting AI will reinvent rather than replace recruiters.

 Read at HR Executive→